hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 | | |
 |-|-|

-Instead, we encourage you to update your deployment parameters.
-This will record your settings, making it easier to apply solution updates.
+Instead, we encourage you to update the deployment parameters.
+This will record settings, making it easier to apply solution updates.

 #### CloudFormation deployment

 1. Browse to the **CloudFormation** service.
 ![Images/cidazure-setup-cfn-browse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-browse.png?width=1000px)

-2. Select your deployment stack and Click **Update**.
+2. Select the deployment stack and Click **Update**.
 ![Images/cidazure-common-time-updatestack](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-time-updatestack.png?width=1000px)

 3. Select **Use current template** and click **Next**